b3ck/server-bitrate-html/ALL_SERVERS/README.md

 el.innerHTML = `WHATEVER`;
 ```
 ---
-## Modify line 119 to change how it looks when there IS incoming bitrate:
+## Modify line 119 or 136 to change how it looks when there IS incoming bitrate:

-Default for line 119 will show: `XXXX kb/s`.
+Default for line 119 or 136 will show: `XXXX kb/s`.
 ```javascript
 el.innerHTML = `${bitrate} kb/s`;
 ```